 Equity securities in the real estate sector include those issued by REITs and similar tax-transparent entities, real estate operating companies ("REOCs") and other real estate related companies that, as their primary business own, develop, operate or finance real estate in the United States.
 Equity securities issued by REITs, REOCs and other real estate related companies include any stapled security or an issued security of an equity nature of a unit trust company that derives the majority of its earnings from real estate activities.
 REOCs and other real estate related companies in which we invest typically will either have at least 50% of their assets in real estate or related operations, or derive at least 50% of their revenues from such sources.
 Our real estate equity securities portfolio may consist of securities investments of different types of REITs, such as equity or mortgage REITs.
 Equity REITs buy real estate and pay investors from the rents they receive and from any profits on the sale of their properties.
-Mortgage REITs lend money to real estate companies and pay investors from the interest they receive on those loans.
-Hybrid REITs engage in owning real estate and making real estate based loans.
+Mortgage REITs lend money to real estate and making real estate based loans.
 While our advisor expects that our assets will be invested primarily in equity REITs, in changing market conditions we may invest more significantly in other types of REITs.
 We may also acquire exchange-traded funds and mutual funds focused on REITs and real estate companies.
 We intend to invest primarily in common stock, but may also include other types of equities, such as preferred or convertible stock.